 - Santa Barbara County Planning Open Houses – Developed and managed by Heather Flint Chatto while a planner at Santa Barbara County, these events were held in multiple locations featuring speakers, food, extensive project exhibits and an opportunity for the public to engage with planning staff around project and program questions and concerns.
 These were so successful, they became annual events in North and South County hosted by the County of Santa Barbara.

-- City of Lake Forest Park 100 Year Legacy Plan – As Project Manager for the Green Futures Research + Design Lab, Heather Flint Chatto was part of the design team to coordinate and lead public engagement for the development of the Legacy Plan.
-Work included hosting a Green Infrastructure Community Open House and Festival, Community Charette, and analysis of community surveys.
+- City of Lake Forest Park 100 Year Legacy Plan – As Project Manager for the Green Futures Research + Design Lab, Heather Flint Chatto was part of the design team to coordinate and lead three major public engagement events for the development of the Legacy Plan.
+Work included hosting a Green Infrastructure Community Open House and Festival, Community Charette, Priorities Forum, and analysis of community surveys.